Explore Indiana Amish Country: A Perfect Weekend Itinerary

 Mural in Downtown Elkhart, Indiana

-Stop at Iechyd Da Brewery for dinner.
-Supposedly pronounced Yah-key-Dah, not sure how that works!
+Stop at Iechyd Da Brewery, pronounced Yah-key-Dah.
+Not sure how that works!
 It means good health in Welsh.

 They offer half pints which is a great option so you can sample a few different beers on your visit.

 TIP: No kids allowed.
 21+ only.
-If you are looking for a family-friendly restaurant, check out Per Bacco Ristorante Italiano or Heinnies.
+If you are looking for a family-friendly restaurant, check out Per Bacco Ristorante Italiano or Heinnie’s Back Barn.

 Pizza at Iechyd Da Brewery